 Only 27.3 square feet of floor space

 The high-denier fabric and burly pole design contribute to making this one of the most resilient and hard-wearing 4-season tents out there.
-Unlike many of its lighter-weight competitors, therefore, this is one tent you can expect to withstand the test of time and several seasons of frequent use in harsh environments.
+Unlike many of its lighter-weight competitors, therefore, this is one model you can expect to withstand the test of time and several seasons of frequent use in harsh environments.

 The Eureka!
 K2 also offers plenty of space for sleeping and storing gear.
 With 52 ft² of floor space and 18 ft² of vestibule space, it’s big enough for 3 adult sleepers and all the gear you could need for extended backcountry camping trips.
-It also boasts a total of 14 storage pockets, 4 gear loft loops, a handy flashlight loop, and 4 zippered vent panels in the tent canopy for improved airflow.
+It also boasts a total of 14 storage pockets, 4 gear loft loops, a handy flashlight loop, and 4 zippered vent panels in the canopy for improved airflow.

 All of these added features, however, make the K2 a bulky and heavy tent.
 Weighing over 11 lbs, it’s not one you’d like to carry long distances unless splitting the load between 2 or 3 carriers.